-Nitrous oxide emissions from the Direct soils emissions category arise from:
+Emissions from the Direct N $2O$ emissions from managed soils category arise from:

-- synthetic nitrogen fertiliser use $(F{SN})$ - $\bullet$ organic fertilisers (which in New Zealand are solely the spreading of animal manure, $F{AM}$ ) - manure deposited by grazing livestock in pasture, range and paddock (FPRP) - decomposition of crop residues left on fields $(F{CR})$ - N mineralisation associated with loss of soil organic matter (FSOM) - cultivation of organic soils.
+- synthetic nitrogen fertiliser use $(F{SN})$ - organic fertilisers (which in New Zealand are solely the spreading of animal manure, FAM) - manure deposited by grazing livestock in pasture, range and paddock (FPRP) - decomposition of crop residues left on fields $(F{CR})$ - nitrogen mineralisation associated with loss of soil organic matter (FSOM) - cultivation of organic soils.

-Many of these sources of emissions have $N_2O$ emissions from indirect pathways as well, and these calculations are described in detail in the section on indirect $N_2O$ emissions from agricultural soils (see section 5.5.2).
+Many of these sources of emissions have $N_2O$ emissions from indirect pathways as well, and these calculations are described in detail in the section on indirect $N_2O$ emissions from Agricultural soils (see section 5.5.2).